OctopusDeploy/blog/blog/2021-12/best-webinars-of-2021/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/oZfxlbpSP14" frameborder="0" allowfullscreen></iframe>

-### Continuous Delivery with Dave Farley
+### Continuous Delivery with Dave Farley: Using fast feedback to get high quality releases

-Continuous Delivery is well established in modern development teams, however, no two teams do it the same way.
+[Continuous Delivery](https://www.continuous-delivery.co.uk/) is well established in modern development teams, however, no two teams do it the same way.
 One of the key benefits of shipping software regularly is the feedback loop that leads to high-quality releases.
 Most teams are doing this to some extent, but how can you maximize this?

-Join Bob Walker, the VP of Customer Solutions at Octopus, and Dave Farley, consultant and co-author of Continuous Delivery, for a discussion about how to get the most out of your CI/CD pipelines and optimize for fast feedback that results in high-quality releases.
+In this webinar, Bob Walker and Dave Farley, consultant and co-author of Continuous Delivery, discuss how to get the most out of your CI/CD pipelines and optimize for fast feedback that results in high-quality releases.

-What you’ll learn:
+We cover the following topics:

 - Fundamentals of Continuous Delivery
 - Common problems that can impact the feedback cycle